Casper64/vaunt/ROADMAP.md

 ## 0.3
 - [ ] Add layout blocks
+- [ ] Add authentication system so it's possible to have the server and editor online.
 - [ ] Import markdown feature
 - [ ] Documentation theme
 - [ ] Vaunt docs website